researchart/fse20/submissions/reusable/fse-533/README.md

 This is a replication package for the experiments reported in the paper.
 The full compressed package can be found and downloaded [here](https://doi.org/10.5522/04/11927208) (DOI: 10.5522/04/11927208).

-This `README` file explains the structure of the package and gives basic guidelines on how to re-execute the experiments.
+This `README` file describes the structure of the package and gives basic information on the content of this package.

+We also provide a Docker image already configured with all dependencies and which is ready-to-use for this package.
+The Docker image is hosted at [Docker Hub](https://hub.docker.com/repository/docker/giovaniguizzo/fse20-p533-mutants).
 For more detailed instructions on how to install and execute the scripts, please, refer to `INSTALL.md`.

-For more information, contact the first author by e-mail: Dr. Giovani Guizzo \<g.guizzo@ucl.ac.uk\>
+For any additional information, contact the first author by e-mail: Dr. Giovani Guizzo \<g.guizzo@ucl.ac.uk\>

 ---